Summer of Innovation

-Associate Administrator for Education, Leland Melvin recently visited the AERO Institute in Palmdale, Calif., where he was updated on education outreach efforts at the Dryden Flight Research Center.
-The Dryden education team earned Melvin's praise, as did the Institute for its recent founding of the Palmdale Aerospace Academy, a school devoted to excellence in science, technology, engineering and math.
+Associate Administrator for Education, Leland Melvin recently visited the AERO Institute in Palmdale, Calif., where he was updated on education outreach efforts at the Armstrong Flight Research Center.
+The Armstrong education team earned Melvin's praise, as did the Institute for its recent founding of the Palmdale Aerospace Academy, a school devoted to excellence in science, technology, engineering and math.
 Both the AERO Institute and its academy are operated by a consortium that includes NASA, the city of Palmdale, and its local school district.

 Programs for Educators and Students:

 Free, Self-Directed Online Course - Earth System Science